 Binge Drinking Is Alcohol Abuse

-- The National Institute on Alcohol Abuse and Alcoholism defines binge drinking as drinking to the point of raising the blood alcohol content to more than .08 percent or higher.
+- The National Institute on Alcohol Abuse and Alcoholism defines binge drinking as when the individual’s blood alcohol content level is raised to .08 percent or higher.7

 Risks Associated With Caffeinated Alcoholic Beverages